Inventory of service activities delivered to clients in 2020, a report by Sam Kemble

 We have adopted a positive bias into our recruitment process that prefers Indigenous, BIPOC and women candidates.

-2020 brought with it the need to support clients with Covid-19 response measures, including service for essential service employees, implementing masking, hygiene, and physical distancing policies while restructuring work arrangements through staggering shifts and rotating site presence protocols.
+COVID-192020 brought the need to support clients with Covid-19 response measures, including service for essential service employees, implementing masking, hygiene, and physical distancing policies while restructuring work arrangements through staggering shifts and rotating site presence protocols.
 Various sick and other leave provisions required interpretation within a pandemic context.
-We also ensured rights and obligations to refuse unsafe work was properly adhered to within a COVID-19 context.
+We also ensured rights and obligations to refuse unsafe work were adequately adhered to within a COVID-19 context.
 The pandemic also brought unique factors requiring considered review of human rights and employment statute protected accommodations, including leave and work accommodations.
 Many employers also found it necessary to navigate both the in and the out of work from home transitions.

 We are grateful for the opportunity to be of service during such challenging and dynamic times.